 Are frozen fries okay to microwave?

-These results are sure to be helpful for super-busy households who want to skip slower cooking methods; it’s also handy knowledge for anyone who doesn’t have access to an oven.
+These results are sure to be helpful for super-busy households that want to skip slower cooking methods; they're also handy knowledge for anyone who doesn’t have access to an oven.

 Should you use the microwave as your preferred method of cooking?
-No. Steaming or tossing into a hot pan for a few minutes are better options.
-The seafood juices have a better chance to get incorporated into the other food.
-There is also a higher risk of over-cooking the mussels when microwaved.
+No. Steaming or tossing it into a hot pan for a few minutes are better options.
+The seafood juices have a better chance of getting incorporated into the other food.
+There is also a higher risk of overcooking the mussels when they are microwaved.
 Only use the microwave if you’re in a pinch.

 Leave a Reply